 Secondary outcomes provide a broader understanding of the long-term effects and economic impact of RVIs.
-These include evaluating the time required for patients to recover from their acute respiratory illness, defined by the resolution of symptoms and normalization of clinical markers.
-The study also aims to analyse the direct and indirect costs associated with RVIs, covering hospitalisation costs, outpatient visits, medication expenses, and loss of time from normal activities.
+These include evaluating the time required for patients to recover from their acute respiratory illness, defined by the resolution of symptoms and normalisation of clinical markers.
+The study also aims to analyse the direct and indirect costs associated with RVIs, covering hospitalisation costs, outpatient visits, medication expenses and loss of time from normal activities.
 Additionally, the study seeks to identify biomarker profiles associated with different clinical outcomes, which will aid in the development of precision medicine approaches.

-Exposure - respiratory viral infection
+Exposure-RVI

-The primary exposure in the study is the presence of a confirmed respiratory viral infection in hospitalised adults with acute upper or lower respiratory illnesses (e.g., rhinitis, rhinosinusitis, pharyngitis, pneumonia, bronchitis, and influenza-like illness), including acute exacerbations of chronic respiratory illnesses (such as COPD, asthma, or bronchiectasis).
+The primary exposure in the study is the presence of a confirmed RVI in hospitalised adults with acute upper or lower respiratory illnesses (eg, rhinitis, rhinosinusitis, pharyngitis, pneumonia, bronchitis and influenza-like illness), including acute exacerbations of chronic respiratory illnesses (such as COPD, asthma or bronchiectasis).
 This is determined using the BioFire® FilmArray® System or other validated clinical diagnostic PCR-based methods established at clinical sites during the patient's current hospital admission.

-The diagnostic criteria for respiratory viral infections in the UNIVERSAL study are based on laboratory confirmation using the BioFire® FilmArray® System or other PCR tests.
+The diagnostic criteria for RVIs in the UNIVERSAL study are based on laboratory confirmation using the BioFire® FilmArray® System or other PCR tests.
 Clinical diagnoses made by treating clinicians, supported by symptoms and imaging findings, are also used to categorise respiratory illnesses.